k4ttitude/funny-movies/README.md

 For more information about this stack, please refer from [T3.README.md](./T3.README.md)

-# Features that have not been implemented
+# Features that would be implemented with extra timeline

 - Pagination / Infinite loading for movies list
+- Optimistic updates (adding movie, voting)
 - Jobs queue to crawl Youtube video metadata (title, description)

 # Lack of tests